-Predator Free 2050 Limited is supporting Predator Free Bay of Islands to develop a project to eradicate predators from the three main peninsulas in the Bay of Islands, and significantly reduce the impact of possums, mustelids and rats throughout the wider landscape.
+Pēwhairangi Whānui is a project that aims to eradicate predators from the three main peninsulas in the Bay of Islands, and significantly reduce the impact of possums, mustelids and rats throughout the wider landscape.

 Large landcape projects

 Predator Free Whangārei aims to protect, restore and enhance thousands of hectares of Northland’s native forests, coastal habitats and wetlands, allowing for greater protection and enhancement of threatened species of native fauna and flora.

 Mount Te Kinga at Lake Brunner/ Kotuku Whakaoho is the setting for the latest predator free project to receive backing from Predator Free 2050 Limited and the Provincial Growth Fund.

 The Pest Free Banks Peninsula project brings together 14 organisations bound together by a vision to make the 110,000ha peninsula predator free.